 - Creation of an industrial-based economy with reasonable wage structure, provision of health care insurance, old age benefits, disability pension and a housing unit after retirement to the low income employees both in public and private sector.

-- Establishment of joint monitoring boards of entrepreneurs and labour within industrial units to ensure respectable wage structure for employees so that uninterrupted production could be ensured.
+- Establishment of joint monitoring boards of entrepreneurs and labor within industrial units to ensure respectable wage structure for employees so that uninterrupted production could be ensured.

 - Ensure meaningful consultation with trade unions of employees before the privatization of public assets.